 - The depth of cost estimates

 Different estimates are completed at different points of the construction process.
 The initial estimate can cover a partial percentage of the project costs.
+For instance, if a canopy installer is being hired, a first estimate should inform the customer on how much it will cost to fabricate and install the canopy

 The accuracy of the cost estimates depends on previous building projects similar to the current one.
 The contractor’s role also determines the estimate.